ISI-apex/casper-utils/README.md

   the prefix will be built (ensure several GB of space, and note that after prefix is built it cannot be relocated to another path)
 * the second argument is a Gentoo profile name specific to the given platform

+***NOTE***: before building, remember to checkout the latest release verified to build on the system that you're building on (see details in Step 0).

 ### USC HPCC or Discovery